girlscript-blr/code-with-girlscript-bangalore/README.md

 Don’t forget to fill the [participation form](https://tinyurl.com/codewithgsblr) 📃 to take part in the program, if not already done.

+RSVP here [https://tinyurl.com/gsblr-hacktoberfest2020](https://tinyurl.com/gsblr-hacktoberfest2020) to win\* a limited edition Hacktoberfest Tee-shirt or a plant.

+> \*You must make four valid pull requests Pull Requests between October 1-31 to any public repo on Github

 Follow the steps/guidelines mentioned in the [CONTRIBUTING.md](CONTRIBUTING.md) file, and "Optimize and Elevate".

 ## Problem Statements